AlisonT1230/persistentbenedictcumberbot/README.md

 # Persistent Benedict Cumberbot
 A script that sends mutations of Benedict Cumberbatch to a list of emails.
+Done in half an hour with some less than ideal coding habits that I'm too lazy to fix right now.

 ## Why
 Because.